ARM-software/ebbr/source/ebbr.rst

 AArch64 Exception Levels
 ------------------------

-The resident AArch64 UEFI boot-time environment is specified to “Use the highest 64-bit Non-secure privilege level available”.
+The resident AArch64 UEFI boot-time environment is specified to "Use the highest 64-bit Non-secure privilege level available".
 This level is either EL1 or EL2, depending on whether or not virtualization is used or supported.

 Resident UEFI firmware might target a specific Exception level.
-In contrast, UEFI Loaded Images, such as thirdparty drivers and boot applications, must not contain any built-in assumptions that they are to be loaded at a given Exception level during boot time.
-Since they can legitimately be loaded into EL1 or EL2.
+In contrast, UEFI Loaded Images, such as thirdparty drivers and boot applications, must not contain any built-in assumptions that they are to be loaded at a given Exception level during boot time, since they can legitimately be loaded into EL1 or EL2.

 UEFI Boot at EL2
 ^^^^^^^^^^^^^^^^